bfollington/Pillar/README.md

     Pillar.ExtendedTestView = Pillar.TestView.extend({
         init: function(opts)
         {
+            // implicit super.super.init(opts);
+            // implicit super.init(opts);
             console.log("Child INIT");
         }

+        // inherits events: {
+        //    "click": "helloWorld",
+        //    "click .all": "whatUp"
+        //},
     });
 ```

 `Pillar.ExtendedTestView` has the events: `{"click": "helloWorld", "click .all": "whatUp"}`, and when it is initialized "Base INIT", "INIT" and "Child INIT" will print, in that order.

 To accomplish view extension, pillar expects you to use `init` and `draw` to extend, rather than `initialize` and `render`.

+To override this behaviour, `initialize` and `render` can also be overridden to allow full customisation.

 ### Collection Views